isce-framework/isce2/README.txt

 "> /path-to-Python3/python insarApp.py".

 --------------------------------------------------------------------------------
-1.6 License required for some possibly familiar parts of ISCE
+1.6 License required for dependencies to enable some workflows in ISCE
 --------------------------------------------------------------------------------

 Some of the applications, or workflows (such as insarApp.py and isceApp.py), in ISCE that may be familiar to users will not work with this open source version of ISCE without obtaining licensed components.
-WinSAR users who have downloaded ISCE from the UNAVCO website have signed the licence agreement and will be given access to those licensed components.
+WinSAR users who have downloaded ISCE from the UNAVCO website (https://winsar.unavco.org/software/isce) have signed the licence agreement and will be given access to those licensed components.
 Others wanting to use those specific workflows and components may be able to sign the agreement through UNAVCO if they become members there.
 Further instructions will be available for a possible other procedure for obtaining a license directly from the supplier of those components.

-ISCE also provides workflows that do not require the licensed components that may be used effectively and that will be supported going forward by the ISCE team.
+ISCE provides workflows that do not require the licensed components that may be used effectively and that will be supported going forward by the ISCE team.
 Users that need to work with newly processed data along with older processed data may require those licensed components as a convenience unless they also reprocess